Camino de Santiago and Covid-19

-This month we have also gone back to our backpack and suitcase transportation service from stage to stage on the Camino.
-Our Paq Mochila is now available again on all Routes, with all safety measures.
+Correos has also put in place the backpack and suitcase transportation service from stage to stage on the Camino.
+Our Paq Mochila is now available on from Sarria to Santiago, with all safety measures.
 Our delivery staff has received training in Covid-19 and we give them daily IPE needed to ensure a safe delivery: FFP2 masks, hydroalcoholic gel, disinfectant for the vehicles…

 We also have an online form available for pilgrims (www.paqmochila.com) so they can book their reservation and pay safely via credit card or PayPal, avoiding cash.